lukmuk/em-stuff/FIB-lamella-prep-notes/fib-lamella-prep.md

   * **Automatic EBID**: Start pattern with EBID application file, adjust Z so that pattern deposits around 100-300 nm Pt (about 3-5 min).

   * **Manual EBID**: Use reduced area window (F7 on FEI/ThermoFisher machines), make it same size as the rectangle pattern over your ROI and change dwell time to 1 µs.
-Open the GIS Pt gas flow and start scanning in the reduced window to grow the Pt layer.
+Open the GIS Pt gas flow and start scanning in the reduced window to grow the Pt/C layer.
 You can use beam shift to keep the ROI in the scanning window.
 See also this [video](https://www.youtube.com/watch?v=rvmF2wPJTbY) for a nice demonstration.

 * After a few minutes of deposition, stop the gas flow, then stop the e-beam.
 Then retract the GIS needle.